 You can also fill out this short survey for teachers to submit your views, and share the link with colleagues.
 Your quotes and insight may be used in the final report (please state if you wish to remain anonymous, otherwise your quotes may attributed).

-We have developed a resource for teachers and schools which features a number of talking points to stimulate discussion among students about oracy.
-Teachers can then nominate a few students to be responsible for directly submitting the evidence to the Oracy All-Party Parliamentary Group as part of the lesson via this link.
+If you don't want to or can't participate in a virtual chat with your MP, your student's voices can still be heard.
+We have developed a resource for teachers and schools which features a number of questions to stimulate discussion among students about oracy.
+Teachers can then nominate a few students to be responsible for directly submitting the evidence to the Oracy All-Party Parliamentary Group as part via this online survey or as video evidence (see below).

 3. Submit video evidence

-As the Oracy Parliamentary Inquiry seeks to promote the importance of the spoken word, we would like to invite audio or video evidence submissions until 30th April 2020.
-Where permissions are granted, we would particularly like to encourage teachers to submit evidence in this way to capture the views of students or demonstrate a practical aspect that will support the Inquiry's findings.
+Alternatively you can film your student's responses to the questions in the schools resource and submit these.
+We would particularly like to encourage teachers to submit evidence in this way to capture the views of students and importance of oracy, to capture your own professional opinion, or demonstrate a practical aspect that will support the Inquiry's findings.

 Specifically, we would invite a submission of audiovisual evidence that: